 Cystic fibrosis (CF) is a genetic disorder caused by a mutation in the CFTR gene.
-This leads to the build-up of thick, sticky mucus in various organs, including the lungs and intestines, causing inflammation and scarring (fibrosis) and leaving the patient vulnerable to recurrent infections.
-For a full diagnosis of CF, multiple tests need to be carried out.
+This leads to the buildup of thick, sticky mucus in various organs, including the lungs and intestines, causing inflammation and fibrosis (scarring) and leaving the patient vulnerable to recurrent infections.

 Immunoreactive trypsinogen (IRT) test